top of page

 * You will need at least four different clay colors for this (five, if you want the axon and cell body to be a different color) but if you want, you can use the same color clay for both the axon and the cell body.

-If you are on a budget (like most of us are), then see if you can have the clay donated to your class through DonorsChoose or parents/guardians of your students.
-You may even end up getting enough to make the models in your classes for the next year as well.
-Hop on to the DonorsChoose site this in the summer for this when you have more free time.
+Clay can get kind of pricey if buying for your classes.
+See if you can have the clay donated to your class early in the year through the DonorsChoose website or ask parents/guardians to donate to your class using a class wish list.
+Who knows?
+You may end up getting enough clay to make these models in your classes for the next year as well.

 How to Build Your Neuron Model:

 1. Start with the cell body.
-Get a ball of clay, then roll it in your hands and smoothen it into a smooth ball, then flatten it with your hands.
+Get a ball of clay, then roll it in your hands until it is a smooth ball, then flatten it with your hands.
 Don’t forget to add a nucleus.
 Students don’t have to add other organelles, but they should know that the cell body is the part of the neuron that contains all the organelles that the other cell types in the body have too.
-See the pictures below.
+See the three pictures below.

-With your hand, flatten it, to make the cell body.
+With your hand, flatten it, for the cell body.

 2. Next, you can make the axon using a different color, or the same one as the cell body.
 To do this, take some clay and roll it into a long, closed tube shape.
 Smooth it out by rolling it on a desk or table surface.
-Once you have done this, connect it to the cell body.
-See picture.
+You can leave it straight as seen in the picture below, or bend it slightly to give it a curve.

 Roll some clay into a tube-like shape for the axon.

-3. Now you will need to add the myelin sheath, the fatty substance that wraps around and covers the axon.
+3. Now connect the axon to the cell body and then begin to add the myelin sheath, the fatty substance that wraps around and covers the axon.
 It is the yellow clay in the picture below.

 The myelin sheath keeps the electrical impulse contained in the axon so it can pass quickly from one neuron to another neuron.
 For this part, you will need a different color clay than you used for the axon.
-Take small pieces and wrap carefully around the axon.
-Do this until you get close to the ends of the axon.
+Take a small piece of clay and roll in your hands to make it thin, then wrap carefully around the axon.
+Keep doing this until you get close to the end of the axon.
 You can leave a little space between each section of the myelin sheath, so you can see parts of the axon or you can wrap it up nicely as shown in the picture above.

 Extension: